jmelis/nzbmatrix-imdb/README.md

 Details
 -------
-It will add to the 'alt' element of all IMDb links the IMDBb rating.
-If the cover view is selected, it will the following information to every element that has an IMDb link:
+This extension will modify the NZBMatrix interface to include some IMDb information.
+It modifies all the IMDb links to include the IMDb reating.
+It also enhances the Cover View by adding the following information to every element that has an IMDb link:

 * Rating
 * Director
 * Actors
 * Plot

-If the grid view is selected, it will add to the mouseover banner:
+If the Grid View is selected, the mouseover banner will display:

 * Rating
 * Director